Nonreciprocal Synchronization of Active Quantum Spins

 \subsection{Explicit \texorpdfstring{$\mathcal{PT}$-symmetry}{PT-symmetry} breaking}

-We illustrate the effect of explicitly breaking \PTsymm in \cref{fig:explicit_mf}(a) by introducing a finite detuning $\delta$ between the species.
+We illustrate the effect of explicitly breaking \PTsymm in \cref{fig:explicit_mf}(a) by considering a finite detuning $\delta$ between the species which was set to zero in the analysis so far.
 For small values of $\delta$, spontaneous breaking still occurs as indicated by the purple regime.
-This shows that the traveling-wave phase possesses some degree of robustness to frequency imbalance.
+This shows that the traveling-wave phase possesses some degree of robustness to frequency imbalance, i.e., the spontaneous breaking of \PTsymm occurs even when the \PTtrans is not a perfect symmetry of the model.
 For larger values of $\delta$, however, one of the two traveling-wave states becomes the only stable solution indicated by blue and red regions.
 For very large detuning, we find yet another regime (black) in which the two species are unsynchronized and oscillate at different frequencies.

 In the traveling-wave regime, oscillations with opposite chiralities are stable.
 The bistability is associated with a hysteresis in the observed frequency of the oscillations.
 In \cref{fig:explicit_mf}(b), we show the hysteretic behavior by adiabatically increasing and decreasing the detuning.
 Starting from a large negative value of $\delta$ where the spins are unsynchronized, the spins first enter a traveling-wave phase with unique chirality.
 Upon further increasing the detuning, the state maintains the same chirality throughout the coexistence phase, until it becomes unstable and the traveling-wave state with opposite chirality is attained.
 When reversing this parameter sweep, however, the spins remain in the state with opposite chirality in the coexistence regime.
 Similarly, including a nonzero imaginary part of $V_-$ also breaks \PTsymm explicitly; in Eq.~\eqref{eq:master_H_inter} the amplitude was chosen to be purely imaginary, i.e., $\Im[V_-]=0$.
 We find a hysteretic behavior, as shown in \cref{fig:explicit_mf}(c).
 Notice that the unsynchronized state only occurs for large $\delta$, while for large $\Im[V_-]$, the system remains in the explicitly broken regime.